 I paint because I love solving problems—even ones of my own making!
-I love the mindfulness that comes when applying paint to a surface.
+I love the mindfulness that comes with applying paint to a surface.
 I love the weird, complex, simplicity of creating something unique out of virtually nothing.
 And I love the buzz I get when all the problems are solved—that feeling in my gut that lets me know that the painting needs nothing more—and nothing less.

-My art is non-objective.
 Aesthetically-speaking it is inspired by age-worn surfaces.
 But my art is really an expression of my sensitivity and of my journey from a soap opera-like existence to the calm, secure, happy, place where I am now.
 Essentially it reflects my desire to be comfortable with being authentic and vulnerable—and also with being seen.

 I work in acrylic on canvas and wood.
 I use newsprint, journal pages, graphite pencils, and a variety of mark-making tools.
 I find restrictions enhance my creativity so I prefer a limited palette.